Supply-And-Demand/Final-Project/README.md

 Song was editted through audacity, but the orginal copy can be found here: https://www.youtube.com/watch?v=UG-8l9t2BOM

 Failed background was a direct screenshot of Mr. Kevin Ferreira's powerschool.
-We tahnk him for his generous contribution to this project.
+We thank him for his generous contribution to this project.